 OECD work focuses on assessing current development practices in forced displacement contexts, and on defining how development finance can best be used to support forcibly displaced people around the world.
 This includes the application of the Humanitarian-Development-Peace (HDP) Nexus in refugee situations and providing related policy guidance.

 INCAF Common Position on supporting comprehensive responses in refugee situations

-In December 2019, the International Network on Conflict and Fragility (INCAF) developed a common position on supporting comprehensive response in refugee situations.
+The International Network on Conflict and Fragility (INCAF) has developed a common position on supporting comprehensive response in refugee situations.